TriNet Group (NYSE:TNET) Issues Q3 2021 Earnings Guidance

-A number of equities analysts have recently weighed in on the company.
-William Blair assumed coverage on TriNet Group in a report on Tuesday, July 13th.
-They set a buy rating and a $71.92 price target for the company.
-Credit Suisse Group increased their price target on TriNet Group from $80.00 to $85.00 and gave the stock a neutral rating in a report on Tuesday, April 27th.
-Finally, Zacks Investment Research cut TriNet Group from a buy rating to a hold rating in a report on Friday, June 25th.
-Three investment analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-TriNet Group currently has a consensus rating of Hold and an average price target of $79.78.
+TNET has been the topic of a number of recent analyst reports.
+William Blair assumed coverage on shares of TriNet Group in a research note on Tuesday, July 13th.
+They issued a buy rating and a $71.92 target price on the stock.
+Zacks Investment Research raised shares of TriNet Group from a hold rating to a strong-buy rating and set a $94.00 price objective for the company in a report on Saturday.
+Finally, Credit Suisse Group increased their target price on TriNet Group from $80.00 to $85.00 and gave the company a neutral rating in a research note on Tuesday, April 27th.

 About TriNet Group